You are listening to the Sean Hannity Radio Show Podcast.

 All right, listen, I want to thank you both.

-You're both uh heroes to me.
+You're both heroes to me.

 We really appreciate you being with us.

-I would hope that police organizations are also respectful of the frustrations that people in these communities feel, and not just dismiss these protests and these complaints as political correctness or as politics or attacks on police.
+I would hope that police organizations are also respectful of the frustrations that people in these communities feel and not just dismiss these protests and these complaints as political correctness or as politics or attacks on police.

 And if police organizations and departments acknowledge that there's a problem and there's an issue, then that too is going to contribute to real solutions.

-It is in the interests of police officers that their communities trust, and that the kind of rancor and suspicion that exists right now is alleviated.
+It is in the interests of police officers that their community is trusting.

-And you gotta be promoting.
+And you got to be promoting.

-He already got the sh.
+He already got this shit.

 But again, the problem also, promotion.

-We don't know that you carpet it.
+We don't know that you carpeted.

 How we know?